Tsingtao Brewery

 Tsingtao Brewery Co.
-Ltd. (青島啤酒廠 (青岛啤酒厂, Qīngdǎo Píjiǔchǎng)) is China's second largest brewery, with about 15% of domestic market share and also accounts for half of China’s national beer exports.
-It was founded in 1903 by German settlers in Tsingtau (Qingdao), Kiautschou Bay Leased Territory.
-In 2016, Tsingtao was the second most consumed beer globally and had reached 2.8% share of the global beer market, after its share of the world's beer market had been steadily growing by at least 0.1 percentage points every year since 2009.
+Ltd. (青島啤酒廠 (青岛啤酒厂, Qīngdǎo Píjiǔchǎng)) is China's second largest brewery, with about 15% of domestic market share and accounts for half of China's national beer exports.
+The brewery was founded in 1903 as an Anglo–German business with the brewery under the supervision of master brewers from Germany in Tsingtao (modern-day Qingdao), Kiautschou Bay Leased Territory, a 552 km² area leased by the government of China to Imperial Germany.

+In 2016, Tsingtao beer was the second most consumed beer globally and had reached 2.8% share of the global beer market, after its share of the world's beer market had been steadily growing by at least 0.1 percentage points every year since 2009.
+Tsingtao is currently the sixth largest brewery in the world.
 Its logo displays an image of Huilan Pavilion that stands on the end of Zhanqiao Pier, located on Qingdao's southern shore.

 History

 Tsingtao Brewery was founded by the Anglo-German Brewery Co.
 Ltd., an English-German joint stock company based in Hong Kong which owned it until 1916.
 The brewery sold beers to mainly Europeans in China.
-The brewery was founded on August 15, 1903 as the Germania-Brauerei (Germania Brewery) with a paid-in capital of 400,000 Mexican silver dollars divided into 4,000 shares priced at $100 each.
+The brewery was founded on August 15, 1903, as the Germania-Brauerei Tsingtao Co., Ltd (Germania Brewery) with a paid-in capital of 400,000 Mexican silver dollars divided into 4,000 shares priced at $100 each.